 Applications can be submitted online through a web portal

 Stay Ahead of the Curve

 The business world is as competitive as ever, and so is the Canadian tech recruitment industry.
 By broadening your recruitment efforts and making use of the Global Talent Stream, the world is your oyster in terms of finding top tech talent to give your company the best chance at success.

 Because we all know how important good people are to the success of your company.

-To learn more or discuss your company’s eligibility for the Global Talent Stream, send me an email at email@example.com and I’d be happy to chat.
+To learn more or discuss your company’s eligibility for the Global Talent Stream, fill out this quick form and I’d be happy to chat.